cvaldez83/Python-flask_video_streaming/README.md

 # Work in progress...

 This forked version of Miguel Grinberg's flask-video-streaming repo has been modified to allow the use of two servos to pan and tilt the picamera.
 Servos are controlled from client's web browser.
-In addition, this repo also uses Miguel's socketio audio example (https://github.com/miguelgrinberg/socketio-examples/tree/master/audio) to allow one to transmit audio from client browser's microphone to raspberry pi.

 Software Requirements:
 - Python 3.5 or greater